 If you’re not entirely sure what interface to start with, the Focusrite Scarlett 2i2 interface is a versatile and affordable option for your home recording studio.

 When we think of home studio equipment, an image of a microphone probably pops into our heads.
-Granted, these days you can get a lot out of synthesized instruments, plugins, MIDI, direct input instrument recordings, and samples.
+Granted, these days you can get a lot out of synthesized instruments, plugins, realistic MIDI sounds, direct input instrument recordings, and samples.
 But if you plan on recording vocals, drums, reamped guitars, or anything else, you’ll need a good microphone–probably several.